MorgDev/mc_secpass/README.md

 * **mc_secpass**

    This is a utility to introduce cryptographically secure password hashing to FiveM.
-I contains two utility method exports:
+It uses PBKDF2 to hash passwords to be stored in a database.
+It does not do this on its own, its purpose is to provide the hashing and verification for other modules to utilize.
+It contains two utility method exports:

    * hashPassword - creates a secure password hash that can later be verified if stored to a database - returns a string
    * verifyPassword - verifies a password guess against a stored hashed password - returns a bool